Hlacos/attachment/README.md

 # Related models

-You can set polymoprhic relations.
+You can set polymoprhic relations in the realted models.

 <pre>
 public function attachment() {